one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 - [VoodooI2C.kext](https://github.com/VoodooI2C/VoodooI2C/releases)
 - [VoodooRMI.kext](https://github.com/VoodooSMBus/VoodooRMI/releases)
   - You will need to add ACPI0C50 to the info.plist file found in VoodooRMI.kext/Contents/PlugIns/RMII2C.kext/Contents/
-      - Simply open the info.plist file in TextEdit, find the one instance of PNP0C50 and change it to ACPI0C50
+      - Simply open the info.plist file, find the one instance of PNP0C50 and change it to ACPI0C50
   - You do not need the included VoodooSMBus.kext.
 Leave it out.
 - [VoodooPS2Controller.kext](https://github.com/TheRandMan/VoodooPS2-Chromebook/releases)
   - Custom for Chromebooks.
 It's an old version but does everything we need at this point.